Lenders have to offer you help if your household finances have problems because of Coronavirus.

 I have an account with Very and have quite a large Buy Now Pay Later payment that’s due in June.

-These came in on April 24, see 3 month car finance payment breaks because of Coronavirus for details.
+See 3 month car finance payment breaks because of Coronavirus for details.

 car dealers have started rolling out support for struggling customers in order to avoid a wave of cars being handed back by buyers.

 If you have a payment coming up that you can’t afford, phone your lender up now and ask for the three month break.
+And if at the end of that you still have problems, you can ask for another three month break.

 Payday loans – good news & bad news …